Shurakai/dotfiles/README.md

 ## Files for free use :)

-These files here are in use for every system I work on.
+These files here are in use on every system I work on.
 Feel free to modify them.
 I hope they can help you.